MapsPeople/docs/src/android/v3/guides/directions/directions-service.md

 ### Avoiding Stairs and Steps

-For a wheelchair user or a user with physical disabilities it may be relevant to request a Route that avoids stairs and steps.
+For wheelchair users or other users with limited mobility, it may be relevant to request a Route that avoids stairs and steps.
 Avoid certain **way types** on the route using the `addRouteRestriction` method on `MPRoutingProvider`.

 <mi-tabs>
 <mi-tab label="Java" tab-for="java"></mi-tab>